Interactive Tool: How Much Is Smoking Costing You?

 Healthwise (2012).
 Cost of smoking calculation formula: (Average number of cigarettes smoked per day/Number of cigarettes in a pack) X (Cost for pack) X 365 X (Total number of years the person has smoked or intends to smoke).

-Quitting smoking can be difficult, especially if you have been smoking for a long time.
+Quitting smoking can be difficult, especially if you've been smoking for a long time.
 It may take several tries before you succeed.
-But even if you have a strong dependence on nicotine, it is still possible to quit.
-And even if you have smoked for many years, quitting smoking now can still increase your life span and improve the quality of your life.
+But even if you have a strong dependence on nicotine, it's still possible to quit.
+And even if you have smoked for many years, quitting smoking now can still increase your lifespan and improve the quality of your life.